ekrolen/data-512-homework_1/README.md

     "agent" - this is the type of agent, we will only be looking at "user" "views" - this is the number of pageviews over the timestamp specified

+### Known Data Issues and Considerations
+1. Not all files can be pulled using the Pageviews API.
+Specifically, the article title "Victor/Victoria" cannot be pulled due to the inclusion of the "/" and its interpretation in the API.

+2. Not all pageviews may refer to views of a movie's page.
+As an example, "Encanto", a film released in 2021, has pageview data starting in 2015.
+It's possible that this may be occurring for other movies' pages that have names which would be found in other contexts.